 - Clean the vents and cabin filter to prevent debris accumulation in the system.

-- Book a drive belt replacement every 90,000 miles to ensure an intact belt drives the engine accessories.
+- Book a drive belt replacement every 60,000 to 90,000 miles to ensure the belt remains intact and continues to drive the engine accessories.

 Want to know more about ACs and odd sounds before fixing them?